bluepeach1121/flowmatching/readme.md

 # Super-Resolution with Flow Matching (x4)

 > I read a blog and paper on Flowmatching so I decided to have a try at it...
 I learnt A LOT about batch size, Normalisation(Group,layer,Batch), nondeterminism and their importance in training..
 >https://arxiv.org/abs/2210.02747 and https://github.com/facebookresearch/flow_matching were helpful.. the examples in the repository are very helpful to get the intuition.
+My results are in the runs/sr_x4/samples. check section 6 below for how the grids are arranged.

 ---